While Christians may be attending church on a Sunday morning, by and large the rest of the population are either sleeping, shopping or playing sport.

-Another excellent organisation, working in London and looking to expand its network into the rest of the country, is KICK.
+Another excellent organisation with a network across the country, is KICK.
 Headed up by Joe Lowther, KICK’s aim is to ‘transform young people’s lives with God’s love through sport and support’.
 They mentor over 400 young people each week and work in over 60 schools.
-They are developing their national network and are a Body in Association of CTE.
+They are developing their national network and are a Charity and Network in Association with CTE.

 Churches can also use sports quizzes and screenings of major sporting events as a way of connecting with people.
 Great examples of this were seen for the Olympics in 2012 and 2016.

-Ridley College in Cambridge have pioneered a course in Sports Ministry training, developed by Andrew Parker.
+Ridley College in Cambridge have courses on Children, Youth and Sport.
 The Certificate in Higher Education in Theology, Ministry and Mission (first year undergraduate level) helps students develop their ministry within the area of sports and wellbeing.
 It is designed in partnership with The Church of England and is an ecumenical, placement-based course.

 There are many opportunities to for churches to collaborate together and place a chaplain in a local community sports team; from rugby to cricket, or football to running clubs.
 Many sports clubs are crying out for support for players’ mental health needs.
 A chaplain will receive good training, be a listening ear and a sign of God’s presence in a sporting community.